tds333/stdconfigparser/docu/description.rst

 Keys start at position one in a line and are all lower case.
 That said, it is good to write them lower case in the configuration file because they will be lowered lated by the configuration parser.
 In your application you also will access them in lower case.
-For your user, the are case insensitive.
+For your user, they are case insensitive.
 This avoids confusion about should I use camel case for this key or must I use a big letter there.
 Keys are essential so be forgiving there is the motto.
+Also it is good to keep the allowed key names in the ASCII range.
 I said start as position one in a line, the exact meaning is, ok indention is allowed also but if possible avoid it.